NETWAYS/foreman-training/provisioning/04_compute_resource.md

 * Objective:
  * Create the virtual machine "compute" from Foreman Web GUI and start an unattended installation
 * Steps:
- * Open Foreman's host dialog using "Host > New Host"
+ * Open Foreman's host dialog using "Host > Create Host"
+ * In the Virtual Machine tab change the Storage type to "QCOW2"
  * In the Host tab name it "compute" and select to deploy on the Compute resource, the Environment, Puppet CA and Master
+ * In the Operating system tab select the Architecture, Operating System, Media, Partition table and set a Root password.
  * In the Interface tab click edit to configure the interface with identifier "eth0", select Domain and Subnet and keep the suggested IP address, for the Libvirt options choose the virtual network "foreman"
- * In the Operating system tab select the Architecture, Operating System, Media, Partition table and set a Root password.
- * In the Virtual Machine tab change the Storage type to "QCOW2"

 ~~~SECTION:handouts~~~